 Of all professional programs, the Juris Doctor (J.D.) remains the most flexible and accepting in terms of admission, in part because there are no required courses for admission.
 In fact, law schools do not favor any major over another; instead, they revel in diversity of everything, from your major, activities, outside interests, and personal history.
 At Texas A&M, students from every college apply to law school and are successful in both admission and in law school.
 Therefore, choose the major that suits you, one that you find challenging and engaging, one that prepares you for other career paths.

-You do not need to determine exactly which type of lawyer you plan to be before law school.
+You do not need to determine exactly which area of law you plan to practice before law school.
 Instead, learn about the practice of law and whether that is appealing to you.
-The best piece of advice to follow is to talk to a lawyer, followed by talking to another lawyer.
+The best piece of advice to follow is to speak with lawyers.
 Learn about the profession and how individuals came to it and wound up in their niche.
 Remember, every lawyer went to law school and therefore knows a lot of lawyers in different practice areas.
-After getting a sense of the profession, dive into an internship in a court or law office to see if law is right for you.
+After getting a sense of the profession check out LSAC’s “Your Journey to Law School.”

 Where to start?

 As you progress through undergraduate studies, take every opportunity to learn more about legal education, law schools, and how schools differ from one another.
-There are currently 203 law schools accredited by the American Bar Association, so you will have a lot of choices.
+There are currently 199 law schools accredited by the American Bar Association.

 One place to start your search is right on campus!
 Each year, Texas A&M hosts one of the largest law school fairs in the country (Law School Caravan), with about half of the accredited schools coming to campus to tell you more about their programs.
 You do not have to be a law school applicant to benefit from attending.
 Throughout the year, various law school admission deans are guest speakers at student organization meetings, university events, and networking events.
 Attend every session you can to learn more about legal education.

 There are dozens of online “law school rankings” which seek to create a single ranking of law schools that will be appropriate for everyone.
 These rankings cannot capture elements which are important to you, fit your academic profile, and provide the best setting for YOUR legal education.
 Instead, these rankings tend to imply that schools in “lower tiers” are not worth attending; however, nothing could be further from the truth.
 Read rankings with a cautionary eye and develop your own list of potential law schools and read what the Law School Admissions Council has to say about them.
 Another great resource is the Napla/Sapla Book of Lists.
-This 500-page online book is based on an annual survey done by prelaw advisors of the U.S. law schools each year.
+This online book is based on a survey done by prelaw advisors of the U.S. law schools.

 How to rank schools